Learn how to cook asparagus with this 3-part guide! Blanched, grilled, raw, or roasted, it's a delicious spring side dish or fresh ingredient.

 - Cut the tough woody ends off the bottom of the spears – these guys are not easy to eat, and even roasting won’t make them tender enough to chew.

-- Toss the whole spears with olive oil, salt, and pepper, and spread them on a parchment-lined baking sheet, leaving an inch or so of space between each one.
+- Toss the whole spears with olive oil, salt, and pepper, and spread them in a single layer on a parchment-lined baking sheet, leaving an inch or so of space between each one.
 The space ensures that they’ll crisp up – and not steam – in the oven.

 - Bake for 12 minutes, until the spears are lightly crisp and tender.
 Enjoy them whole with a squeeze of lemon, or chop them and toss them into eggs, pastas, salads, and more!